Northern Suburbs Branch¦November Meeting

 - Striped Catfish: juveniles swim in large balls, taking it in turns to filter feed on seafloor.

 - Pufferfish and Blowies: often sleep in the shallows.

 - Anglerfish (Frogfish)(above), which is very good at camouflage.

 - Eels: the Red Eel is called an “Orange Eel Pout” and is common around the limestone at Claremont Jetty and also Rocky Bay.

-- Lined Dumpling Squid (below), which is closely related to cuttlefish and hides under sand by day.
+- Lined Dumpling Squid (above left), which is closely related to cuttlefish and hides under sand by day.

 - Shrimp: Southern Mantis Shrimp, known as “Prawn Killers”, slow movers; Pistol Shrimp, has one very large claw.